Sage-Bionetworks-Challenges/ptb-challenge-r-sample-model/README.md

 # Preterm Birth Prediction - Microbiome: Sample R Model

 ## Overview
-This repository contains a sample Dockerfile and related files to build a model for the [Preterm Birth Prediction - Microbiome DREAM Challenge](https://www.synapse.org/preterm_birth_microbiome).
+This repository contains a sample model for Task 1 of the [Preterm Birth Prediction - Microbiome DREAM Challenge](https://www.synapse.org/preterm_birth_microbiome).
 The goal of this DREAM Challenge is to develop models that take as input vaginal microbiome data and outputs the probability preterm and early preterm birth.

+## Description of the model
+This model uses phylotype data and a random forest to run its predictions.

 ## Build the model
 1) Run `fit_model.R` to generate and save your fitted model